batman1911/custom-mediawiki/Readme.md

 ```

 ### 2.Deploy the app using Helm Charts
-Run the Helm Charts using the following command from the project root folder

 Create a namespace in your Kubernetes cluster with the name "mediawiki" using kubectl.
 ```sh